jailkey/MoldJS/README.md

 		]
 	},
 	{
-		//The router expects an collection of routes
+		//The router expects a collection of routes
 		//Start with / if you will react on the path
-		//If the value is "@ready->"" and then a seed,
+		//If the value is "@ready->" and a seed is following,
-		//the router wait until the dom is loaded, and after it load and execute the seed "/" : "@read->Mold.Misc.MySeed",
+		//the router wait until the dom is loaded, after it loads and executes the seed "/" : "@read->Mold.Misc.MySeed",

 		//if you start with a # the route acts if the hash changes.